gershnik/modern-uuid/doc/ulid-usage.md

 It is [trivially copyable](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable) and has a [standard layout](https://en.cppreference.com/w/cpp/named_req/StandardLayoutType).
 Its size is 16 bytes and it has the same alignment as an `unsigned char`.

-Internally `ulid` stores ULID bytes in as an array in their natural order.
+Internally `ulid` stores ULID bytes as an array in their natural order.

 ### Literals